Guiding Star award

 - Showing initiative in response to an emergency.

-You should include evidence of any significant contribution and impact on guiding when you send us an application.
-If the award application is based on an incident or emergency, this must have been within the last 6 months.
+Applications should include evidence of the young member’s contribution and impact on guiding.
+If the application relates to an incident or emergency, it must have been within the last 6 months.

 Submitting an application